Hypnobirthing Information For Parents

 Dr Michel Odent

-HypnoBirthing® educates mothers about the natural workings of their birthing body so they can see there is no physiological reason for pain.
+Hypnobirthing is an antenatal education for mothers and their birth partners that explains the natural workings of their birthing body so they can understand there is no physiological reason for pain.
 Techniques to achieve a deep state of relaxation include positive affirmations, visualisation, massage and breathing.
 By overcoming fear and releasing tension the body is able to follow its natural path to a comfortable, enjoyable birth.

 See the evidence page for more details